sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 | Test Code  | no          | yes          | no         |
 +------------+-------------+--------------+------------+

-The ``WithoutErrorHandler`` can be used to disable PHPUnit's error handler for a test method.
+The ``WithoutErrorHandler`` attribute can be used to disable PHPUnit's error handler for a test method.

 .. admonition:: Warning